pheuberger/hc-marketplace-sdk/doc/classes/HypercertExchangeClient.HypercertExchangeClient.md

 ▸ **approveErc20**(`tokenAddress`, `amount?`, `overrides?`): `Promise`\<`ContractTransactionResponse`\>

-Approve an ERC20 to be used as a currency on LooksRare.
+Approve an ERC20 to be used as a currency on HypercertExchange.
-The spender is the LooksRareProtocol contract.
+The spender is the HypercertExchangeProtocol contract.

 #### Parameters